qubekit/QUBEKit/README.md

 It is recommended to copy (**not cut**) the directory containing the files because some of them will be overwritten when restarting.

 Note that because `-restart` was used, it was not necessary to specify the pdb file name with `-i`.

+### QUBEKit Commands: Skipping Stages

+There is another command for controlling the flow of execution: `-skip`.
+The skip command allows you to skip any number of *proceeding* steps.
+This is useful if using a method not covered by QUBEKit for a particular stage, or if you're just not interested in certain time-consuming results.

+`-skip` takes at least one argument and on use will completely skip over the provided stage(s).
+Say you are not interested in calculating bonds and angles, and simply want the charges.

+The command:

+`QUBEKit -i acetone.pdb -skip hessian mod_sem`

+will skip over the Hessian matrix calculation which is necessary for the modified Seminario method (skipping that too).
+QUBEKit will then go on to calculate density, charges and so on.

+**Beware skipping steps which are required for other stages of the analysis.**

+Just like the other commands, `-skip` can be used in conjunction with other commands like config changing, and `-end` or `-restart`.

+**`-skip` is not yet available for `-bulk` commands.**

+In case you want to add external files to be used by QUBEKit, empty folders are created in the correct place.
+This makes it easy to drop in, say, a .cube file from another charges engine, then calculate the Lennard-Jones parameters with QUBEKit.

 ### QUBEKit Commands: Custom Start and End Points (multiple molecules)